posva/faked-promise/README.md

 ## Usage

-faked-promise exports one single function that takes no arguments and returns a promise.
-That promise resolves into an array with 3 elements:
+faked-promise exports one single function that takes no arguments and returns an array with 3 elements:

 - A real promise
 - Its `resolve` callback